 To prepare for this game you will need a sleigh and several wrapped boxes or gift bags (stuffed with tissue paper).
 You can use a toy sled or make your own sleigh by decorating a large cardboard box.
 Place the sleigh on one side of the party space and pile the gifts on the opposite side of the room.
 Play a popular holiday song and tell the elves to hurry up and get all of the gifts into the sleigh before the song ends.

 You can make this game more challenging for older kids by scattering the gifts around the room, or creating an obstacle course that they must navigate to deliver the gifts to the sled.

 04 of 08

 Gumdrop Relay Race

-Is there anything elves love more than gumdrops?
-This game challenges them to fill a bowl without dropping a single piece of the precious candy.
+Is there anything elves love more than Christmas candy?
+This game challenges them to fill a bowl without dropping a single piece of precious candy.